-As a result of the smaller restaurant area, no fast food service has been added, although The Burger Company is advertised so presumably its products are still sold.
-There haven't been any plans to introduce McDonald's either, although Costa has been moved closer to the entrance.
+As a result of the smaller restaurant area, no fast food service was added, although The Burger Company was advertised so presumably its products were sold.
+This changed when McDonald's opened in 2015.

 Until it was built, all the car park took you to was a pathway through to the other side.
 This is still there, but rarely used.